TritonDataCenter/hapi-triton-auth/README.md

   - `ttl`: number of milliseconds until the cookie and token expires, default is 14400000 (4 hours)
   - `domain`: origin of the cookie, default is 'localhost'

+## Usage

+The hapi route handler will have it's `request` argument decorated with a property named `sso` that is a reference to the class exported in `/lib/sso.js`.
+This class includes helper methods that are meant to assist you in interacting with SSO.
+Below are the supported functions you can use:

+`getSsoUrl(returnto, ssoPath)` - return signed URL to use for making a request to SSO